-To clear all notifications from a microapp, select Clear all notifications on the individual notification’s edit menu on the Notifications overview screen of the microapp.
-This feature clears your notifications when you need to reorganize or regenerate your notifications (for example, when testing) when using a newer data structure.
+To remove all notifications from a microapp, select Clear all notifications on the individual notification’s edit menu on the Notifications overview screen of the microapp.
+This feature deletes your notifications when you need to reorganize or regenerate your notifications (for example, when testing) when using a newer data structure.

 You can also remove all notifications in all microapps in an integration.
 From the Microapp integrations overview page, select the menu next to the integration for which you want to delete all notifications.
 Select Clear all notifications, and confirm.